 Still, health professionals caution about the role social media plays in college students' mental health and stress the importance of real-life support.

 It’s important to remember that social media can’t replace professional care and services, especially when diagnosing or managing a serious mental health condition.
-It’s also important to work with a mental health professional or your primary care provider to ensure you get an accurate diagnosis and effective treatment.
+It’s also important to work with a mental health professional to ensure you get an accurate diagnosis and effective treatment.

 What are the symptoms of college burnout?